 SPCS Programs include residential summer programs on the Stanford campus, serving over 2000 high school students from more than 80 countries, and year-around programs at Stanford for elementary through high school students in the local area.
 Additionally, SPCS is the home of the Stanford Online High School (OHS).

-**Please note that this position will move to Stanford's new Redwood City Campus in September 2019** https://redwoodcity.stanford.edu/ We are seeking a Financial Manager 1 to manage staff responsible for finance and control functions and manage day-to-day finance operations for Stanford Pre-Collegiate Studies (SPCS) Programs.
+**Please note that this position is located in Stanford's new Redwood City Campus** https://redwoodcity.stanford.edu/ We are seeking a Financial Manager 1 to manage staff responsible for finance and control functions and manage day-to-day finance operations for Stanford Pre-Collegiate Studies (SPCS) Programs.
 The Financial Manager reports to the Director of Finance for Stanford Continuing Studies, with a dotted line to the Director of SPCS Programs.
 You will be joining a friendly team that fosters a spirit of collaboration and a positive working experience for all our team members.

 Your responsibilities include: